strand/make.bettermistak.es/source/resume/index.markdown

 **Production Specialist,** Microsoft contracting through Aquent, July 2011 – Present

-* Communicate with customers and vendors about ongoing projects.
+* Communicated with customers and vendors about ongoing projects.
-* Edit XML content using internal tools.
+* Edited XML content using internal tools.
-* Query databases using internal tools.
+* Queried databases using internal tools.
-* Run shell commands and scripts to prepare content for localization handoffs.
+* Ran shell commands and scripts to prepare content for localization handoffs.
-* Investigate details and troubleshoot problems to resolve tickets.
+* Investigated details and troubleshot problems to resolve tickets.

 **Consultant,** _Content Migration Project,_ Aquent Studios, March 2011 – May 2011